LimKianAn/xcluster/README.md

 The reconciliation logic in reconcilers did the job to deliver what's in the sample [manifest](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).
 This manifest is the only thing the user has to worry about.

-COMMENT: maybe summarize what was happening, maybe be a bit more enthusiastic about the end result? 😅

 ## kubebuilder markers for CRD

-COMMENT: what is a marker? haven't read the kubebuilder book which could be a problem for me now, but at least a link to the docs would be nice

 *kubebuilder* provides lots of handful [markers](https://book.kubebuilder.io/reference/markers.html).
 Here are some examples: